What is SPEAK OUT! & LOUD Crowd?

 According to studies, up to 89% of people with Parkinson’s disease develop difficulty communicating and up to 95% develop difficulty swallowing.
 To postpone and prevent this decline, it is optimal to begin speech therapy as soon as possible.
 Participation in SPEAK OUT! & LOUD Crowd can change the effects that Parkinson’s disease has on your voice.
 Muscles become weak because they are not used to their full capacity, not because Parkinson’s is making them weak.
 SPEAK OUT! & LOUD Crowd requires you to use the muscles for speaking and swallowing to their full potential to prevent decline.

 What costs are associated with these services?

-SPEAK OUT! and LOUD Crowd are a free services offered at the Robbins Center.
+SPEAK OUT! and LOUD Crowd are free services offered at the Robbins Center.